-- expansion of offshore leasing for wind energy, although with parallel provisions requiring oil and gas leases to be offered over large tracts of the outer continental shelf as a condition of making wind leases available; - air emissions: the IRA includes major provisions aimed at reducing GHG emissions, such as HFC refrigerants; - methane: the IRA substantially increases support for EPA's existing efforts to address methane emissions and also creates a new system of fees that would impose charges on owners of oil and gas infrastructure if methane emitted from that infrastructure exceeds specified thresholds; - agriculture and forestry: the IRA includes several programmes aimed at reducing GHGs from agriculture, promoting soil and forestry-based carbon sequestration, and improving the climate resiliency of farms and forests; - · alternative fuels: the IRA contains substantially expanded federal support for biofuels, sustainable fuels, hydrogen as a fuel and sustainable aviation fuels; and manufacturing: the IRA provides support for decarbonisation of GHG-intensive industries through measures like energy efficiency, transition to low-carbon inputs and use of materials that capture large volumes of carbon during manufacturing.
+- expansion of offshore leasing for wind energy, although with parallel provisions requiring oil and gas leases to be offered over large tracts of the outer continental shelf as a condition of making wind leases available; - air emissions: the IRA includes major provisions aimed at reducing GHG emissions, such as HFC refrigerants; - methane: the IRA substantially increases support for EPA's existing efforts to address methane emissions and also creates a new system of fees that would impose charges on owners of oil and gas infrastructure if methane emitted from that infrastructure exceeds specified thresholds; - agriculture and forestry: the IRA includes several programmes aimed at reducing GHGs from agriculture, promoting soil and forestry-based carbon sequestration, and improving the climate resiliency of farms and forests; - alternative fuels: the IRA contains substantially expanded federal support for biofuels, sustainable fuels, hydrogen as a fuel and sustainable aviation fuels; and - manufacturing: the IRA provides support for decarbonisation of GHG-intensive industries through measures like energy efficiency, transition to low-carbon inputs and use of materials that capture large volumes of carbon during manufacturing.

 The IRA also includes major revisions to the nation's system of tax credits for renewable energy production, carbon capture and sequestration, and advanced manufacturing.
-It will extend the existing system of Investment Tax Credits and Production Tax Credits, and it will maintain or increase tax credits available for projects that are built using labour that is paid prevailing wages with qualifying apprenticeship programmes.
+It will extend the existing system of investment tax credits and production tax credits, and it will maintain or increase tax credits available for projects that are built using labour that is paid prevailing wages with qualifying apprenticeship programmes.
 The IRA also creates several new tax credits, such as for renewable aviation fuels and clean hydrogen.
-Finally, after 2025, the IRA will phase out the existing system of credits in favour of a new technology-neutral system that would award credits for any technology that produces carbon-free energy and keep that system in place until the nation's electricity sector reduces its GHG emissions to 25 per cent of 2022 levels.